tiamarie7/tiamarie7/README.md

 **`Web Designer (Developer/Photographer/Creator)`**

-I'm an independant front-end web developer and photographer looking to find my place in the world of web development.
+I'm an independent front-end web developer and photographer looking to find my place in the world of web development.

+Reach out to me at <b>tiamarie7@gmail.com</b>

 ---